salehisaeed/semiImplicitSlip/README.md

 cd kaplanFoam
 ./Allwmake
 ```
 A proper compiler also needs to be available.
 Therefore, if the library is compiled on a cluster, one should load the corresponding compiler module before running the `Allwmake` file.
-To recompile the library, it is recommended to first clean the previous compilation `Allwclean` file, i.e.,
+To recompile the library, it is recommended to first clean the previous compilation using `Allwclean` file, i.e.,
 ```bash
 ./Allwclean
 ```